 1.2 General Rules

-Every player must be registered on the tournament’s platform via this website.
+Every player must be registered on the tournament’s platform.

-Every player must read, understand and agree to the rules for participation in the Frag tournament.
-Players agree to and consent to these rules, as well as Frag Esports Authority to enforce them, as a condition of their participation.
+Every player must read, understand and agree to the rules for participation in the FRAG tournament.
+Players agree to and consent to these rules, as well as FRAG’s authority to enforce them, as a condition of their participation.
 Each player is therefore expected and required to abide by the Rules, and any failure to follow them will result in punitive measures.

 Every player for the team must own a BYOC tickets before the tournament.